espressif/esp-idf/docs/en/api-guides/external-ram.rst

     .. _external_ram_config_noinit:

-    Allow .noinit Segment to be Placed in External Memory
+    Allow .noinit Segment to Be Placed in External Memory
     --------------------------------------------------------------

     Enable this option by checking :ref:`CONFIG_SPIRAM_ALLOW_NOINIT_SEG_EXTERNAL_MEMORY`.
 If enabled, a region of the address space provided in external RAM will be used to store non-initialized data.
 The values placed in this segment will not be initialized or modified even during startup or restart.